Pi4J/pi4j-docker/README.md

  This image is derived from `pi4j/pi4j-builder-native` and additionally includes pre-cached Maven build plugins and dependencies for [Pi4J v1.4](http://github.com/Pi4J/pi4j) builds.
 This image's entry point is a Maven shell.
 If not explicitly provided, the default maven build arguments will be:
- `clean install -DskipTests -Pall-platforms`.
+ `clean install -DskipTests -Pnative,cross-compile`.
 This will effectively build all Pi4J projects including the `pi4j-native` project containing native libraries which will be cross-compiled for RaspberryPi/ARM (32-bit & 64-bit) devices.